htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :jira:`2406`

 - Added an ``-edit`` option to the :tool:`condor_qusers`.
-This option allows and administrator to add custom attributes to a User classad in the *condor_schedd*.
+This option allows and administrator to add custom attributes to a User ClassAd in the *condor_schedd*.
   :jira:`2381`

 - The *condor_gangliad* memory consumption has been reduced, and it also places less load on the *condor_collector*.
-Specifically, it now uses a projection when querying the collector if config knob :macro:`GANGLIAD_WANT_PROJECTION` is set to True.
+Specifically, it now uses a projection when querying the collector if the configuration knob :macro:`GANGLIAD_WANT_PROJECTION` is set to True.
 Currently the default for this knob is False, but after additional testing, an upcoming release will default to True.
   :jira:`2394`